Sang565/Parking-prediction-using-LSTM-based-model/README.md

 # Parking-prediction-using-LSTM-based-model
-Explore parking prediction using LSTM-based model and the real Birmingham parking dataset
+Explore parking prediction using Deep LSTM-based model which is tested with the real Birmingham parking dataset